New Class Helps You Create Your Own One-Person Show

 Schultz and Nelson worked together to produce Schultz’s one-person show, “I’m Falling in Love All the Time,” which premiered at the Agency’s Basement Series in July 2017 and has since been performed at Greenhouse Theatre’s Breaking Ground Festival as well as at several colleges around the country.

+In this six-week class, Schultz will start by having the students do some Meisner exercises and body work to get them in touch with personal moments and memories that could be the impetus for a full-length show.
 “So many people say, ‘Oh, I’d love to do something like that, but I don’t have anything to talk about.
 Nothing’s happened to me,” Schultz says.
 But he says often, once people do some of these exercises, they are able to recognize stories from their lives that have personal meaning and universal emotional resonance.

 Plus, Schultz says, it’s a great way of making yourself more known among casting directors.
 “It’s a really wonderful way to showcase your skills because it’s just you up there for 45 minutes,” Schultz says.
 “And storytelling is what good acting is – being personal and honest.”